Last updated 14 June 2018DORNIER DO 24 IN AUSTRALIA

 - Dutch Dorniers Investigated, Western Airletter monthly newsletter, Perth, February-March 1982: Stan Gajda's Broome investigations

-- Broome's day of death, West Australian newspaper, Perth 2 March 1983 (this feature article misquotes the date of the raid)
+- Broome's day of death, West Australian newspaper, Perth 2 March 1983 (this feature article even misquotes the date of the raid!)